-4. Single-Purpose Contract

-Develop and document the factors outlined in 1. above, following the guidelines above, as appropriate.
+4. Single-Purpose Develop and document the factors outlined in 1. above, following the guidelines above, as appropriate.

-Manual Title Chapter Page Revision Date Virginia Medical Assistance Eligibility M11 July 19 995 Subchapter Subject Page ending with Page M1130.000 ABD RESOURCE EXCLUSIONS M1130.420 41

-5. Contract for Both Spaces and Funds

-- a.
-Determine whether the contract designates which portion (if any) is irrevocable. - b.
-If designated, develop each portion as appropriate per M1130.400 or M1130.410. - c.
-If the contract does not designate, apply the State maximum for irrevocability, if any, first to the total value of all burial spaces and then to the value of the burial funds.
-(See E. below for examples.)

-Any burial spaces not covered are subject to the burial space exclusion.
-Any burial funds not covered are subject to the burial funds exclusion.

-d.
-If you cannot determine which amounts represent the purchase of spaces and which represent burial funds, and which parts of the contract, if any, are irrevocable, the individual has not satisfactorily identified funds versus spaces.
-In that event, consider the entire contract as a resource in the form of burial funds.

-E. Examples--

-1. Installment Contract

-a.
-Situation

-An individual owns a revocable contract for his own burial.
-The contract, which covers both spaces and funds, gives the following breakout:

-\$ 700 - casket 350 - vault

-200 - opening/closing 225 - embalming

-300 - use of facilities

-525 - services of director and staff

-\$2,300 - total value of contract

-The contract provides that, until the full price of the contract has been paid, the seller has the option to be released from any obligation to provide the items and services at the contract price.
-Rather, the seller can charge prices current at the time of death, allowing a credit for amounts already paid.

-b.
-Treatment

-Until the contract has been paid in full, we consider all payments to be funds set aside for burial.
-Amounts paid in excess of the maximum available for exclusion as burial funds are countable resources.
+Manual Title Virginia N /Iedical Ass sistance Eligibility Chapter M11 Page Revisi July on Date 1995 Subchapter Subject JRCE EXCLUSIONS Page ending w M113 vith 30.420 Page 41 5.
+Contract for Both Spaces a.
+Determine whether the contract irrevocable. designates which h portion (if an y) is and Funds b.
+If designated, develop each port M1130.410. ion as appropriat te per M1130.
+4 100 or c.
+If the contract does not designat irrevocability, if any, first to the to the value of the burial funds. total value of all l burial spaces Any burial spaces not covered an Any burial funds not covered an d.
+If you cannot determine which a spaces and which represent buri contract, if any, are irrevocable, identified funds versus spaces.
+I contract as a resource in the form al funds, and wh the individual ha In that event, con hich parts of the as not satisfact asider the entir e orily E. Examples 1.
+Installment Contract а.
+Situation An individual owns a revocable contract, which covers both space breakout: 700 - casket 350 - vault 200 - opening/closing 225 - embalming 300 - use of facilities 525 - services of director \$2,300 - total value of contract The contract provides that, until paid, the seller has the option to provide the items and services at charge prices current at the time already paid. be released from t the contract pri n any obligatic ce.
+Rather, the on to e seller can b.
+Treatment Until the contract has been paid funds set aside for burial.
+Amou available for exclusion as burial unts paid in exce ss of the maxim mum